vmware-archive/iot-analytics-benchmark/DL/README.md

 NOTE:

-model.predict does not return elements (predicted labels) in input order and therefore doesn't reflect actual accuracy when compared to correct labels.
+model.predictClass does not return elements (predicted labels) in input order and therefore doesn't reflect actual accuracy when compared to correct labels.
 model.evaluate is accurate.
 Thus there are option to run prediction and/or evaluation.
 Use prediction for performance and evaluation for accuracy.